jmajaca/show-off/README.md

 Image and data is received via queue.
 There exists some methods exposed via REST API, but that are only for showing off.
 Image itself is stored on filesystem while the data received during OCR process is stored in database.
-There exists cron job responsible for deleting images and image related data if they are older than N days.
+There exists cron job responsible for deleting images and image related data if they are older than N=7 days.

 Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#image-api).